Figma plugin

 Pull overwrites my Figma editsFigma variables applied by the plugin come from the platform.
 Edit tokens in the platform or push your Figma changes first.

-No variables appear after pullFigma variables require a paid team or organisation plan (Professional or higher).
+No variables appear after pullFigma variables require a paid Figma plan (Professional or higher).

-"Token not found — pull tokens first"The inspector now applies the resolved value directly (hex or number) even without a prior pull, so tokens are never silently skipped.
-Pull your tokens to upgrade to full Figma Variable binding — the applied value will be linked to the variable in your collection instead of a one-time static override.
+"Token not found — pull tokens first"The inspector applies the resolved value directly even without a prior pull.
+Pull your tokens to enable full Figma Variable binding — the layer will then link to the variable in your collection instead of a one-time static value.